projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 IRQ / vector for DMAR error reporting.
 A DMAR fault handler is registered for the IRQ.
 DMAR unit supports report fault event via MSI.
-When a fault event occurs, a MSI is generated, so that the DMAR fault handler will be called to report error event.
+When a fault event occurs, a MSI is generated, so that the DMAR fault handler will be called to report the error event.

 Data structures and interfaces
 ******************************